Matt-LaRochelle/qr/README.md

 Finally I made sure the text had the correct colors, and also that the attribution stayed at the bottom of the page.

-Since this project has everything fit inside of 375px for the phone width, there were no media queries needed.
+Since this project has everything fit inside of 375px for the phone width, there were no media queries for width needed, however because of the copyright placement, a media query for height was added so that the copyright was always at the bottom of the screen or at least 30px away from the element.

 ### Built with